 - Not sure if a project is suitable for COGS 402?
 Please contact your COGS 402 instructor.

 - Interested in doing a COGS 402 project with labs outside of UBC or with industry?
 It is possible, but it can be trickier to arrange.
-Contact your COGS 402 instructor so that he/she/they can inform your supervisor about expectations.
+If your supervisor is supervising a COGS 402 project for the first time, it is recommended to connect them with your COGS 402 instructor so to go over expectations.

 - Things to consider when scoping a COGS 402 project: